Best AI Marketing Tools in 2026: What's Actually Worth It

 - Analytics interpretation.
 AI can surface numbers.
 It cannot tell you what to do about them.

 Copywriting AI has matured.
-The gap between decent AI output and average human copy has narrowed to the point where most generic AI writers are interchangeable.
-That is exactly why the winner in this category is not a copywriting tool at all.
+The gap between decent AI output and average human copy has narrowed.
+The winner in this category is not a copywriting tool at all.

-The tools that win here are not the ones that write the most words fastest.
-They are the ones that start from evidence rather than a blank prompt.
+The tools that win here are the ones that start from evidence rather than a blank prompt.
 Generic AI writers pull from training data.
-The best ad script tools pull from what is actually converting in your niche right now.
+GetHookd pulls from what is actually converting in your niche right now.
+You find winning ads in your niche, see what hooks and structures are driving results, then generate scripts and variations based on those patterns.

 Make is the automation platform that actually rewards learning.
 Zapier is the more expensive option that holds your hand.
 At scale, Zapier's per-task pricing becomes a significant cost.
 Make charges by operations and runs the same workflows for a fraction of the price once you know what you are building.